Scalable Bayesian optimization with high-dimensional outputs using randomized prior networks: Introduction

 \section{Introduction}

 Solving global optimization problems involving high-dimensional input-output spaces and unknown or untraceable (black-box) objective functions is a ubiquitous task that many scientific and engineering fields face.
 These optimization problems naturally arise in various settings such as optimal control \cite{Lewis2012}, shape optimization \cite{Haslinger2003}, image denoising \cite{Fan2019}, finance \cite{Cornuejols2006} and aerodynamics \cite{Hicks1978}.
+Recently, several engineering tasks have been formulated as optimization problems; including optimizing radio cell towers coverage quality by optimizing their location \cite{Dreifuerst2020}, optimizing an optical intereferometer alignment in order to obtain light reflection without interference \cite{Sorokin2020}, and optimizing the design of a transonic compressor rotor with precompression \cite{Joly2019}.

-In addition to the lack of knowledge or computational capacity to physically model the internal mechanisms mapping the high-dimensional input-output variables, other major sources of uncertainties include the stochasticity of the involved processes and the quality of the available data in terms of noise and sparsity.
-These problem settings can quickly result in intractable complexity, often referred to as the \textit{curse of dimensionality}.
+In addition to the lack of knowledge or computational capacity to physically model the internal mechanisms mapping the high-dimensional input-output variables, other major sources of uncertainties include the stochasticity of the involved processes and the quality of the available data in terms of noise and sparsity \cite{Osband2022}.
+These problem settings can quickly result in intractable complexity, often referred to as the \textit{curse of dimensionality} \cite{maddox2021bayesian}.
 Given all these constraints, black-box optimization problems with high-dimensional variables are notoriously hard to solve, especially when various data with different fidelity levels must be considered, and/or additional constraints must be imposed to identify feasible and high-performance solutions.